pyfar/pyfar/paper/paper.md

 # Statement of need

-- Researchers in acoustics and audio signal processing often need to implement similar algorithms and functionality.
+Researchers in acoustics and audio signal processing often need to implement similar algorithms and functionality.
-- Existing implementations are often developed at single institutions for in-house use and later shared as open source solutions.
+Existing implementations are often developed at single institutions for in-house use and later shared as open source solutions, leading to duplicated work, slower research progress, and less reliable results.
-- This leads to duplicated work, slower research progress, and less reliable results.
+Additionally, research software is often developed within a specific project or by researchers who are on temporary contracts, introducing the risk of discontinued maintenance and support.
-- Research software is often developed within a specific project or by researchers who are on temporary contacts.
-This leads to risks of discontinued maintenance and support of the software.
-A shared cross-institutional codebase can mitigate this risk and extend the lifetime and continuity of the software.
+A shared cross-institutional codebase can mitigate this risk and extend the lifetime and continuity of the software through a larger community.

-- `Pyfar` is a cross-institutional community effort to provide a common foundation for acoustics research in Python.
+`Pyfar` is a cross-institutional community effort to provide a common foundation for acoustics research in Python.
-- `Pyfar` provides a well-documented and tested package that researchers can use and contribute to.
+It provides a well-documented and tested package that researchers can use and contribute to.
-- `Pyfar` is designed to be user-friendly and intuitive, making it easier for researchers to implement their ideas and share their work with others.
+`Pyfar` is designed to be user-friendly and intuitive, making it easier for researchers to implement their ideas and share their work with others.
-- Encapsulated data structures and relevant operators facilitate readable and easy-to-use code which reduces the chance of errors.
+Encapsulated data structures and relevant operators facilitate readable and easy-to-use code, which reduces the chance of errors.

 # State of the field